BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

 ![][Existing]

 9) Delete any partitions from the drive you're going to install on if they exist.
-Click on the drive you're going to install on, then
+Click on the drive you're going to install on, then click **Add Partition**.

 ![][EmptyDrive]